jailop/playground/README.md

 the program will look for a scrpt named `run.bat`.

 In the following example, the file `input.txt` is copied as a `C` file and compiled.
-The program is run and the as the last step, the produced files are removed.
+The program is run and then as the last step, the produced files are removed.

 ```sh